 I will befriend/date genderqueer and trans folks.

 The website has been matching me up with a lot of lesbians.
 While I appreciate this, I know it's not realistic to expect to find a partner that way.
-So if you have read all the way to here, are a lesbian, and still want to get to know me as a friend, we can talk.
+So if you have read all the way to here, and still want to get to know me as a friend, we can talk.